damonallison/javascript/README.md

 * No standard library.
   * Even basic things like array equality, object value equality are not part of any standard, official library.
 Everything is community based.
+  * Up until ES6, `Object` and `Array` were the only main data structures. `Set` and `Map` didn't get added until ES6.
+This highlights how poor the standard library is and why there are so many competing 3rd party libraries which do similar things, causing "javascript fatigue".

+* Arrays
+  * Arrays do *not* need to be contiguous.
+They assume the length of the last ordinal, adding `undefined` to ordinals.

+* Classes
+  * `delete` can remove state from any object, which the instance of the class is expecting to exist.

 ---